cs540-24/news/README.md

 # Apr 29
   - Optimizing Code Using LLMs

+# Apr 22
+  - Introducing the final assignment on projects citing publications

 # Apr 10, 12, 15, 17, 19
   - work on final projects